 Conserved only by the toughest of fights in court, this summit at the north end of Lenox Mountain is not only beautiful, but the most appropriate place possible to acknowledge the enduring gifts of Berkshire Natural Resource’s founder, George Wislocki.
 Visit his stone bench and ponder your place in the world, and its place in you.

 GPS: 42.4195, -73.2766 (trailhead parking)

 The Cobble itself is the northern summit of Lenox Mountain, the long and picturesque ridge that extends north from Olivia’s Overlook to the Bousquet Ski Area in Pittsfield.
 Lenox Mountain has long been a focus for conservation.
-BNRC’s Burbank Trail anchors the southern end.
+BNRC’s Burbank Trail at Yokun Ridge South anchors the southern end.
 The Town of Lenox’s watershed and Kennedy Park comprise the midsection.
 Mass Audubon’s Pleasant Valley Sanctuary and BNRC’s Mahanna Cobble conserve the northern end.

 “Cobbles” are a particular Berkshire name for a classic geologic formation of exposed bedrock existing high on a ridge.
 Others in the Berkshires can be found at Tyringham Cobble, Cheshire Cobble, Pine Cobble, and Bartholomew’s Cobble.
 They are evidence of tectonic movement that shifted ancient strata.